bioball/mandolin/README.md

 ## What is a monad?

 In brief, a Monad is a wrapper around a value that allows you to make safe, composable operations.
 It eliminates the need to throw errors, as well as the need for things like `null` values.
+A JavaScript `Array` is a monad-like data type, but doesn't fully satisfy the rules of being a monad, given that it doesn't have a `bind` (or `flatMap`) function.

 Monads are common in functional programming languages.